MultiStream YOLOv8S Object Detection#

 """

-dets = self.model[stream_idx].postprocess(mxa_output)
+dets = self.model[stream_idx].postprocess(mxa_output) # Get detection results

 self.dets_queue[stream_idx].put(dets)

-# Calculate the FPS
+# Calculate FPS

 self.dt_array[stream_idx][self.dt_index[stream_idx]] = time.time() - self.frame_end_time[stream_idx]